It’s never too late to strengthen your core function, heal diastasis recti and improve the stability of your abdominal muscles.

 The goal is to reduce the gap, or to treat/improve the width of the gap.
 However, the real goal is stability and strength.
 And you can still have that with a gap remaining – this a functional diastasis.

-A quick-start postural alignment cheat sheet to help you start healing from today.
+A postural alignment cheat sheet (for healing diastasis recti)

 - Try not to thrust out your chest or tuck (flatten) your backside